ruturajsolanki/AI-Voice-Assistant/DOCUMENTATION.md

 - Added repeat functionality
 - Improved error handling and recovery

-### Code Structure
-- Better error handling throughout
-- Platform detection for OS-specific optimizations
-- More robust API integration

 ---

-This documentation was created on May 2, 2025.
+This documentation was updated on May 2, 2025.